epiccurious/bitcoin-core-node-builder/test/README.md

 During the review period, open pull requests should be manually tested to ensure:
 1. The change actually fixes the issue
-2. The change doesn't induce any bugs
+2. The change doesn't cause unintentional bugs

 ### Major Code Changes